Druanae/better-progress-bar/README.md

 # Better Music Progress
-A script I wrote that will take the currently playing song and recolour it to display the percentage of the song completed in Lemonbar.
+A script that takes the currently playing song and recolours it to display the percentage of the song completed in Lemonbar.
 Resets the colour to Lemonbar's foreground colour.
 Outputs "song title - artist name" if tagged correctly, otherwise outputs file name.
 To change this edit the string in the `songstr` variable on line 5.
 See `man mpc` for more formatting options.